TheCandidStartup/TheCandidStartup.github.io/about.md

 order: 0
 ---

 This is _The Candid Startup_ Blog.
-This site is generated using GitHub pages via Jekyll.
+This site is generated using [GitHub Pages](https://pages.github.com/) via Jekyll.
 You can find the source code for the blog and all my projects at: [TheCandidStartup](https://github.com/TheCandidStartup)

 This site uses
 - [Jekyll](https://github.com/jekyll/jekyll)